 Balich 'appalled' that Dems might cancel board meeting prayers

-Will County Board member Steve Balich read that county Democrats, who now hold a 24-12 majority on the board, might want to do away with opening prayers at board meetings.
+Will County Board member Steve Balich is appalled that county Democrats, who now hold a 24-12 majority on the board, might want to do away with opening prayers at board meetings.

 “I’m like OK.
 I get it, they’re saying that there are people that are for it and against it probably,” Balich added.
 “But they’re pushing the idea of doing it, and I’m thinking to myself, 'Why, No. 1, would they?'
 It’s been a tradition with the county board forever, since the inception of the county board as far as I know.
 You say one prayer before the meeting, and it’s not a prayer like the Catholic prayer or Protestant—it’s a prayer to God.
 We're just asking God to bless our meeting and help us do what’s right as county board members.”

 The idea of removing prayer from future board meetings was officially raised during a gathering of panel members earlier this month where Democrats also openly talked about replacing it with a moment of silence.